Program

 Undergraduate students take courses in both speech-language pathology and audiology in preparation for advanced training and specialization at the graduate level.

-The four year program offers practice-oriented introduction to clinical experience through the Behrakis Speech-Language and Hearing Center.
+The four-year program offers a practice-oriented introduction through guided clinical observation experiences at the Behrakis Speech-Language and Hearing Center.

 Look Book